-NL-Alert is the Dutch government Public Warning System.
-NL-Alert warns and informs you about disasters.
-It tells you what's going on, what you should do and where you can find more information.
+An NL-Alert message tells you what is going on, what you should do and where you can find more information.

 You receive NL-Alert on your mobile phone.
-NL-Alert can also be seen on a growing number of digital advertising displays and digital signage at train, bus, tram and metro stops.
+You can also see NL-Alert on a growing number of digital advertising displays and digital signs at train, bus, tram and metro stops.

-NL-Alert is used in harmful and life-threatening situations, like a big fire, terrorist attack or heavy weather.
-Do you see a NL-Alert?
+NL-Alert is used in harmful and life-threatening situations in the Netherlands, like a major fire, a terrorist attack, an epidemic or heavy weather.
+Do you see an NL-Alert?
 Read the message immediately, take action and help others.

-Annually the Dutch government sends a NL-Alert test message on the first Monday of June and December around 12.00 noon.
-This way you know how NL-Alert sounds and looks like when you receive a NL-Alert on your mobile phone.
-The upcoming NL-Alert test message will be sent by the Dutch government on Monday 7 June 2021.
+Two times per year, the Dutch government sends an NL-Alert test message.
+The test message is sent on the first Monday of June and December at around 12.00 noon.
+This way, you know how NL-Alert looks and sounds when you receive an NL-Alert on your mobile phone.
+The next NL-Alert test message will be sent by the Dutch government on Monday 6 December 2021.

 You receive NL-Alert on your mobile phone.
-You don't have to do anything for that.
-When you receive NL-Alert, your mobile will emit a loud and penetrating alarm sound.
+This requires no action.
+When receiving an NL-Alert, your mobile will emit a loud and penetrating alarm sound.

-On your mobile phone, NL-Alert is based on cell broadcast technology.
-This technology also works if the network is overloaded.
-NL-Alert is free and anonymous: you don’t have to sign up and your telephone number remains unknown.
+NL-Alert is based on cell broadcast technology.
+This technology is able to operate even in the event of phone network congestion or overload.
+NL-Alert is free and anonymous: you do not need to sign up and your phone number remains unknown.

 NL-Alert on digital signage and advertising displays

-NL-Alert can be seen on a growing number of digital signage at train, bus, tram and metro stops.
+You can see NL-Alert on a growing number of digital signs at train, bus, tram and metro stops.
 You will also see NL-Alert on more and more digital advertising displays.
-As soon as NL-Alert is sent, the government sends the message to the digital departure signs and digital advertising displays.
+An NL-Alert is simultaneously displayed on signage and received on private mobile phones.

 This campaign was made possible thanks to a subsidy from the internal security Fund of the European Union in the context of ‘Balancing Security and Mobility’.